 Then, to validate the SST decrease in the NWMS and the NBF dynamics, the SST satellite analyses and the simulated SST were compared (Fig. 4).
 The simulated temperature field contained more small-scale structures (fronts, eddies, filaments) than the corresponding satellite field.
 The horizontal resolution of the latter was, in fact, substantially lower than that of the model.
-The initial surface temperature and NBF position were well represented by the simulation but the extension of the warm AW to the east of the Lion buoy was greater than in the observations.
+The initial surface temperature and NBF position were well represented by the simulation, but the extension of the warm AW to the east of the Lion buoy was greater than in the observations.
 At the end of IOP16, the SST decrease and the NBF southward shifting were also well represented even if the latter was less pronounced than in the observations.
-At the Lion buoy (Fig. 3.d) the SST decrease of 4°C was well represented by the simulation but the decrease started 6 hours earlier.
+At the Lion buoy (Fig. 3d), the SST decrease of $4 \,^{\circ}$ C was well represented by the simulation but the decrease started 6 h earlier.

-Finally, to validate the evolution of oceanic stratification, the simulation results were compared to the profiles obtained with the gliders and Argo (Figs 5 and 6).
+Finally, to validate the evolution of oceanic stratification, the simulation results were compared to the profiles obtained with the gliders and Argo (Figs. 5 and 6).
 The comparison with the gliders showed that the initial state of the model was satisfactory (Fig. 5) near the Lion buoy even though the MLD was less deep (by about 20 m) and the thermocline thicker, probably because of the insufficient vertical resolution of the model.
 In comparison with results from the first glider (Eudoxus), which moved westward, the SST and MLD deepening were well represented.
-However, at the extremity of the section, the MLD was deeper than in the observation, probably because of the crossing of the Northern Current visible from the slope of the isopycnals, which differed in the simulation and the observations.
+However, at the end of the section, the MLD was deeper than in the observation, probably because of the crossing of the Northern Current visible from the slope of the isopycnals, which differed in the simulation and the observations.
 For the second glider (Campe), which moved southward, the temperature evolution was represented differently by the glider and the simulation due to the presence of small-scale structures in the simulation that were not observed.
-During strong wind events, the temperature decrease was less marked in the simulation but the MLD deepening was well represented.
-Finally, after the strong wind event (29 October), the temperature increase was not simulated.
+During strong-wind events, the temperature decrease was less intense in the simulation but the MLD deepening was well represented.
+Finally, after the strong-wind event (29 October), the temperature increase was not simulated.
 The Argo comparison (Fig. 6) showed good agreement for the initial temperature profile, while a surface negative salinity bias of about 0.2 was shown by the model.
-At the end of the strong wind event, the simulation showed a decrease of the mixed layer temperature and an increase in salinity and density that were smaller than in the observations, except for salinity.
-However, the observed profile was obtained to the north of the NBF whereas, in the simulation, it corresponded to the frontal zone (see their position on Fig. 4).
-The temperature, salinity and density simulated to the north of the NBF (41.8°N -5.15 °E, green dashed line in Fig. 6) were much closer to the Argo observations.
+At the end of the strong-wind event, the simulation showed a decrease in temperature and an increase in salinity, density and MLD.
+The temperature decrease was smaller than in the observations - 3.3 °C compared to 5.3 °C - whereas the salinity increase was more important in the simulation than in the observations: 0.15 compared to 0.05.
+The increase in density and MLD were smaller than in the observations: 1 kg m^{-3} and 15 m compared to 1.32 kg m^{-3} and 25 m, respectively.
+However, it is worth noting that the observed profile is located to the north of the NBF, whereas the corresponding one in the simulation is within the frontal zone.
+When the comparison is made with a simulated profile located slightly further east (41.8° N-5.15° E, green dashed line in Fig. 6), the simulation results are much closer to the Argo observations.